-The surrogate model proposed by Kitai et al. is a direct combination of a FN and an Ising model, which limits its ability to capture interactions to only second-order (quadratic) relationships between input variables.
-In this paper, we propose a enhanced surrogate modeling framework that introduces additional slack variables to enable iterative refinement and ensure compatibility between the FM and the Ising formulation.
+The surrogate model proposed by Kitai {\it et al}. is a direct combination of an FM and an Ising model, which limits its ability to capture interactions to only second-order (quadratic) relationships between input variables.
+In this paper, we propose an enhanced surrogate modeling framework that introduces additional slack variables to enable iterative refinement and ensure compatibility between the FM and the Ising formulation.
 This approach transforms what was originally a two-step procedure into a unified and integrated process.
-As a result, our model can better exploit potential quantum advantages and has the capacity to capture more complex, high-order interactions, thereby enhancing its expressive power.
+As a result, our model can better exploit potential quantum advantages and has the capacity to capture more complex, higher-order interactions, thereby enhancing its expressive power.
 We evaluate the performance of our surrogate model on the task of predicting drug combination effects.
 The remainder of this paper is organized as follows: Section~\ref{sec:background} reviews the fundamentals of QUBO and FM, along with the related work.
-In Section~\ref{sec:qubofm}, we introduce our algorithm in detail.
+In Sec.~\ref{sec:qubofm}, we introduce our algorithm in detail.
 Section~\ref{sec:results} presents the numerical experiments conducted on the drug combination prediction problem.
-Finally, we conclude the paper in Section~\ref{sec:conclusions}.
+Finally, we conclude the paper in Sec.~\ref{sec:conclusions}.